-What are the risks of later pregnancy?
+What are some possible risks of getting pregnant later in life?

-Women who get pregnant later in life have a higher risk of complications.
-For example, pregnant women over 40 have an increased risk of preeclampsia.
-Pregnancy later in life also can affect the health of the
+When you get pregnant later in life, there is a higher risk of complications.
+But these risks do not increase all at once.
+Some risks do not increase until age 40 or later.
+For example, those who get pregnant after age 40 have an increased risk of preeclampsia.
+Pregnancy later in life can also affect the health of the fetus.

-Why are older women at risk of pregnancy problems?
+Why does the risk of pregnancy problems increase with age?

-Older women tend to have more health problems than younger women.
+Older people tend to have more health problems than younger people.
 For example, high blood pressure is more common in older people.
 Having high blood pressure before pregnancy can increase the risk of preeclampsia.
-But studies also show that older women who do not have any health conditions can still have complicated pregnancies.
+But studies also show that older people who do not have any health conditions can still have complicated pregnancies.